-In accordance with regulations, the deficit on the schools DSG reserve has been transferred to the dedicated schools grant adjustment account, an unusable reserve.
-The balance on 31 March 2021 was £20.6m.
+In accordance with regulations, the deficit on the schools DSG has been transferred to the dedicated schools grant adjustment account, an unusable reserve.

 The ring-fenced nature of the HRA requires that surpluses/deficits are carried forward between years.
-At 31 March 2021 the HRA balance stood at £28.3m (£23.0m at 31 March 2020).
+At 31 March 2022 the HRA balance stood at £26.1m (£28.3m at 31 March 2021).
 The reserve is largely committed for specific purposes with the balance held as contingency against unforeseen events, in line with the council's medium term resource strategy.